notsointresting/DBATU-Inquiry-Chatbot/Team Roles and Contributions/README.md

 ### Learning Focus:

 #### Documentation Management:
-Enhance your skills in organizing, managing, and maintaining project documentation.
+Enhanced skills in organizing, managing, and maintaining project documentation.
 Focus on document version control, organization standards, and best practices for creating clear and concise documentation.
 #### Project Management:
-Deepen your understanding of project management methodologies, tools, and techniques.
+Deepen understanding of project management methodologies, tools, and techniques.
 Learn about project planning, scheduling, resource management, and risk assessment to effectively contribute to project development.
+#### Technical Skills:
+Strengthened technical skills relevant to project development and the creation of chatbot projects.
+This includes programming languages (such as Python for chatbot development), database management, version control systems (e.g., Git), and software development methodologies.

 ###  Responsibilities of Co-Creater: